Documentation Index

 Yes.
 If there is an issue with the Shift Plan, or you made a mistake, you can remove it by going to Schedule > Tools, then select Clear shifts.

-Yes, manually edit the schedule at any time by selecting on shifts or by clicking into empty space.
-This will not affect or update the Shift Plan though.
+Yes, you can manually edit the schedule at any time by selecting on shifts or by clicking into empty space.
+This will not affect or update the Shift Plan, though.

 What happens if a shift conflicts with an agent's time off?